paperclip-ui/paperclip/README.md

 Paperclip aims to lower the barrier for building UIs and create an inviting user experience for everyone that wants to contribute to building web applications.

-### Just covers the UI

-Paperclip just the _visuals_ of your app - HTML and CSS, not logic.

 <!-- ### Just covers the UI

 Paperclip is just a replacement for HTML and CSS, and nothing more.  -->